Implementing AI-Powered Voice at Somleng: A Technical Deep Dive

 Figure 12: SIP Response

-1. The UAS FreeSWITCH ECS Task (10.10.1.21) sends the response to the OpenSIPS proxy's internal IP address (10.10.1.162) obtained from the Via Header.
+1. The UAS FreeSWITCH ECS Task (10.10.1.21) sends the response to the OpenSIPS proxy's internal IP address (10.10.1.162) obtained from the received parameter in the Via Header.

-3. The NAT Gateway forwards the response to the UAC's SIP Proxy (175.100.32.29) obtained from the Via Header.
+3. The Network Load Balancer forwards the response to the UAC's SIP Proxy (175.100.32.29) obtained from the Via Header.

 4. The UAC's SIP proxy forwards the response to the UAC (10.65.104.1) obtained from the Via Header.